|

 The due date for filing GSTR-4 is the 30th of June following the relevant financial year.

 A taxpayer opting for the composition scheme is required to file GSTR-4.
 So, there is no GSTR-4 turnover limit specified particularly to file GSTR-4.
-It also covers the special composition scheme notified for the service providers vide the CGST (Rate) notification number 2/2019 dated 7th March 2020 with effect from FY 2019-20.
+Eligible taxpayers also cover the special composition scheme notified for the service providers vide the CGST (Rate) notification number 2/2019 dated 7th March 2020 with effect from FY 2019-20.

 The GSTR-4 turnover limit is based on the threshold limit defined for composition taxable persons.